 Linux Mint Change File Owner

 Welcome, Mint User!
-The Tutorial shows you Step-by-step How to Change File/Directory Owner on Linux Mint Desktop.
+This tutorial will guide you step-by-step on How to Change File/Directory Owner on Linux Mint Desktop.

 And the Linux Mint Change File Owner instruction is to Set a different Owner for Files and Directories on the Linux Mint File System.